Date: 4 December 2014. Building a Locker (Part

 past few days I've had out my tape rule and have been plotting

 destruction and construction.
-It's been fun.
+This has been great fun.

 Initially I